Header

 • Translation services

+Doctoral candidates enrolled at the Faculty of Arts and Social Sciences are eligible to apply, including those on academic leave during the publication phase.
 Amounts under CHF 100 will not be disbursed.
 However, applicants may collect several smaller cost items and submit them in a single application, provided the combined total meets or exceeds this threshold.
 It is recommended that applications be submitted on an ongoing basis, as funding is subject to budget availability.

 Application form “Research Support” (DOCX, 151 KB)